 Here's a quick guide on how and when to bill mental health family therapy CPT codes 90847 and 90846.
 We will teach you the differences between family and couples or marriage counseling.

-Unlike individual therapy sessions, using the correct code to bill mental health family therapy depends on the members of the family in session instead of the time allotted.
+Unlike individual therapy sessions, using the correct code to bill mental health family therapy depends on the members of the family in session.

-90847 – Family or couples therapy, with patient present.
+- 90846 – Family or couples therapy, without patient present.

 Let’s say these folks have 4 total sessions.
 Here’s what they look like: